Skip to main content

 What Happens to the Money in a QIT When I Die?

 The state that provides you with Medicaid benefits is the named beneficiary of your QIT.
-When you die, any money remaining in the QIT will be used to reimburse the state up to the amount it paid for your long-term medical care.
+When you die, any money remaining in the QIT will be used to reimburse the state, up to the amount it paid for your long-term medical care.

 Do I Need an Attorney to Set Up a QIT?

 Medicaid planning can be complicated.
-If you believe you may benefit from a QIT, you should strongly consider consulting with an experienced estate planning attorney or elder law attorney.
-Your attorney will be familiar with your state's Medicaid laws and can advise you on your best options in light of the applicable resource limits.
+If you believe you may benefit from a QIT, consider consulting with an experienced estate planning attorney or elder law attorney.
+Your attorney will be familiar with your state’s Medicaid laws and can advise you on your best options in light of the applicable resource limits.

 Should you create a QIT, your attorney can draft the trust documents, help you arrange to deposit your monthly income into the trust account, and ensure that your Medicaid application is complete and properly submitted.